liljoker06/LampixIA/README.md

-# 🧠 LAMPIX IA est une  IA Open Source pour les Tâches Quotidiennes
+# 🧠 Lampix IA — Open Source Assistant for Daily Tasks

-Bienvenue dans ce projet en cours de développement ! 🚧
+Welcome to the development of **Lampix IA**! 🚧
-Je travaille actuellement sur une **IA gratuite et open source** conçue pour vous assister dans vos tâches quotidiennes.
+I'm currently working on a **free and open-source AI** designed to help you with your daily tasks.

-### ✅ Objectifs du projet
+### ✅ Project Goals

-- 💡 Offrir une IA accessible à tous
+- 💡 Make AI accessible to everyone
-- 🔓 100% Open Source : libre d'utilisation, de modification et de distribution
+- 🔓 100% Open Source: free to use, modify, and share
-- 🔐 Vous gardez le **contrôle total** sur vos données personnelles
+- 🔐 Full control over **your personal data**
-- 🖥️ Facile à installer et à configurer sur **votre propre machine**
+- 🖥️ Easy to install and configure on **your own machine**

-> L'idée est de démocratiser l'accès à l'IA tout en respectant la vie privée et en encourageant l'auto-hébergement.
+> The goal is to democratize access to AI while protecting privacy and promoting self-hosting.

 ---

-🎯 Un README plus complet arrivera très bientôt, avec :
+🎯 A more detailed README is coming soon, including:
-- La structure du projet 🏗️
+- Project structure 🏗️
-- Les instructions d'installation ⚙️
+- Installation instructions ⚙️
-- Des cas d’usage concrets 📚
+- Real-world use cases 📚
-- Et bien plus encore !
+- And much more!

-Restez connectés et n’hésitez pas à suivre le projet pour ne rien rater 💬
+Stay tuned and feel free to follow the project for updates 💬

 ---

-👨‍💻 *Développé avec passion et liberté.*
+👨‍💻 *Built with passion and freedom.*

 ---

-### © Tous droits réservés
+### © All rights reserved
 [**liljoker06**](https://github.com/liljoker06)